jmaupoux/sorare-autosell/README.md

 # Sorare auto sell
-Automatically resell your cards (football & baseball) when expired on the market.
+Automatically resell your cards (football & baseball & nba) when expired on the market.

 Sell again at previous price.